There are few cities around the world that rival London's impressive market scene.

 Brick Lane is an East End institution.

-Some people claim the east end is the 'real London' and this ecclectic neighborhood will show you why!
+East Londoners claim the east end is the 'real London' and this eclectic neighborhood will show you why!

-Whether you're coming to grab a bite to eat, or hoping to snap up a bargain, there are a number of options for you here.
+Whether you are a foodie or hoping to snap up a bargain, there are a number of options for you here.

-Brick Lane is home to a number of different markets: the Vintage Market for vintage goods and clothing, the Upmarket for fashion and food, the Backyard Market for jewellery and accessories, the Tea Rooms for antiques, and the Boiler House Food Hall for more street food options.
+Brick Lane is home to a number of different markets: the Vintage Market for vintage goods and clothing, the Saturday and Sunday Upmarket for fashion and food, the Backyard Market for jewellery and accessories, the Tea Rooms for antiques, and the Boiler House Food Hall for more street food options.

 - Monday to Saturday: 11:00 - 18:00